 4.5.1.
-FSP sustainability to supply financial services to low income households

-On the financial innovation front, the evidence points to moderate performance on the sustainability of the different projects that have been supported under PFIP Phase II.
-It should be noted that of the 27 projects mapped as per the PFIP Phase II RMF, 20% of the projects have been signed only in 2019 and have not started reporting or have been significantly delayed in starting their operations.
+FSP sustainability to supply financial services to low income households and have not started reporting or have been significantly delayed in starting their operations.
 Of the remaining 80% of projects, Fijicare in Fiji and SINPF in SOI have shown scale and performance for their projects to be called sustainable.
 In the case of Fijicare Insurance, the numbers have swelled due to government's decision to extend coverage to its staff and welfare recipients, however the high pay outs have led to losses in the current year even without taking into account the operational costs to run this scheme.
 In collaboration with the government, Fiji Care is putting in measures to limit the pay outs by redefining beneficiaries.
 But it is a work in progress and the current scenario points to sustainability issues in a project that has otherwise generated significant volume of outreach numbers.
 In the case of SINPF in SOI, the product- YouSave is expected to break even during the 4th year of intervention, and the current uptake of the product is very promising and efforts are on to replicate it in Vanuatu and PNG.
 Addition of airtime channel for uptake (if implemented) will aid the uptake and shorten the runway to realise the viability period of the product.
 Vodafone M-PESA supported under PFIP-I has achieved high scale (339,768) under PFIP-II and is also expanding to three other countries.
 Further the use of MVAs to deepen outreach in rural areas, first piloted using PFIP-II grant is now being scaled up by Vodafone without any external support.
 Among some of the newer projects, WMBL in PNG has shown great promise and since the roll out of its MAPs project earlier in 2019, the project has already achieved over 55% of its outreach targets and has mobilised funds commensurate to open up a credit line for its consumers.
-Similarly, SolaPayGo in PNG has achieved success in rolling out the solar home solution unit and feels confident about breaking even by the second year of its operations at the most.45 Prominent among the remaining partners are Westpac and BIMA (in both Fiji and PNG) that either shut down their operations or could not sustain operations.
+Similarly, SolaPayGo in PNG has achieved success in rolling out the solar home solution unit and feels confident about breaking even by the second year of its operations at the most.47 Prominent among the remaining partners are Westpac and BIMA (in both Fiji and PNG) that either shut down their operations or could not sustain operations.
 Agent banking projects, HFC bank in Fiji and Go Money Channel of ANZ Bank in SOI show serious lack of belief in financial sustainability among top management of both banks, casting doubts over their sustainability beyond project phase.
 Overall, in terms of financial sustainability, most projects have not been able to pass through all the stages of UNCDF's maturity model at a level of scale that can confidently peg them as long-term sustainable models.